tclinguistics/tclinguistics.github.io/_README.md

 **Social settings**

-Here you can add links to your profiles on social networks, and they'll be shown in the sidebar.
+Here you can add links to your profiles on social networks, and they'll be shown in the footer.
 Simply add your URL next to the ones you want to show.

 **Color settings**